TheWITProject/installation_guide/README.md

 ## Python3
 _Instructions here..._

 Mac users, head over to the [Postgres for Mac Users section](#postgres-for-mac-users).
-Windows, head over to the [Postgres for Windows Users section[(#postgres-for-windows-users).
+Windows, head over to the [Postgres for Windows Users section](#postgres-for-windows-users).

 ## Postgres for Mac Users